 - Cut all vegetables the same size so they all cook at the same time.

-- Use left-over meat and/or vegetables to make a quick pancit dish.
+- Use left-over meat and/or vegetables to make a quick Pancit Canton dish.

-- Blanch all the vegetables and add them to the wok altogether.
+- Blanch all the vegetables and add them to the wok together.

 Frequently Asked Questions